Image Courtesy: Unsplash

 There is also growing evidence of customers expecting brands to take a position on contested topics – 71% respondents said that a brand must take a position on a controversial or political issue, especially under pressure.

 Nearly one in two US consumers see half or more brands as political.
 The sentiments are stronger among Saudi (53%), Emirati (53%) and Indian (53%) consumers.
-Every one in two consumers assume the worst when brands maintain silence.
+Every one in two consumers assumes the worst when brands maintain silence.

 Moreso, consumers are willing to protect brands they trust, with 55% respondents claiming they would stay loyal and not shop around for other brands, and 53% championing brands, recommending them to other people.